flatrick/XWiki-setup/README.md

-# XWiki-MySQL
+# XWiki-setup

-Guide to setup XWiki using MySQL as database, Tomcat as servlet-container, OpenJDK-8 and nginx as a reverse proxy
+Guides to setup XWiki, first the guides will focus on using MySQL as database, Tomcat as servlet-container, OpenJDK-8 for Java-runtime and nginx as a reverse proxy that also handles setting sane cache-values for the visitors

 # INTRO